thephez/docs-platform/docs/tutorials/setup-sdk-client.md

 // Fully configured client options const clientOptions = {
-  // The network to connect to ('testnet' or 'mainnet')
+  // The network to connect to ('testnet' or 'local')
   network: 'testnet',

   // Wallet configuration for transactions and account management